ai4eic/DNP2025-tutorials/landing_page.md

 # Deep Learning Tutorials for Experimental Nuclear Physics

 Welcome to the DNP 2025 Deep Learning Tutorials presented at APS-DNP 2025 Data Science Workshop sessions!
-This Jupyter Book provides comprehensive tutorials on applying deep learning techniques to experimental nuclear physics, specifically for the Forward Calorimeter (FCAL) at GlueX.
+This Jupyter Book provides comprehensive tutorials on applying deep learning techniques to experimental nuclear physics, specifically for the Forward Calorimeter (FCAL) at GlueX in Hall-D Jefferson Lab.

 ## Overview